nobraininside/dropQbsd/README.md

 - **Root web access on-demand.** `ensure_updates_table` populates the PF table, `pkg_add_via_pf` and `syspatch_via_pf` do their job.
 No telemetry.
 No background phoning home.
 - **Reinstallable in 30 minutes.** No databases, no daemons, no state you can't reconstruct from scripts and `/etc`.
 - **Integrity verification.** Critical scripts are checksummed and verified via `signify(1)` on a cron schedule.
 All dropQbsd components log to `/var/log/` (see Monitoring below).
-- **Dynamic PF tables.** Mail server and service IPs are managed via `/etc/tables/` — no provider details in the repository.
+- **Dynamic PF tables.** Mail server and service IPs are managed via `local.conf` — no provider details in the repository.

 ### Optional Components